 The Web interface for the world's foremost resource for chemical information, Chemical Abstracts.
 Indexes the literature of pure and applied chemistry and broadly related areas; searchable by text, such as author and research topic; plus chemical identifiers, structures, and reactions.
 Sources covered include journals, conference proceedings, patents, books, technical reports, and dissertations.
 Corresponds to the databases CAplus, CAS Registry, and CASREACT, and to the printed resource Chemical Abstracts.

-A comprehensive reference work containing 300 articles on the anatomy, physiology, and molecular biology of sensory organs.
-Topics covered include the perception, psychophysics, and higher order processing of sensory information, as well as disorders and new diagnostic and treatment methods.
-Written for a wide audience, this reference work provides students, scholars, medical doctors, and anyone interested in neuroscience a comprehensive overview of the knowledge accumulated on the function of sense organs, sensory systems, and how the brain processes sensory input.
-Leading scholars from around the world contributed articles, making The Senses a truly international portrait of sensory physiology.
+A reference work containing articles on the anatomy, physiology, and molecular biology of sensory organs; topics covered include the perception, psychophysics, and higher order processing of sensory information, as well as disorders and new diagnostic and treatment methods.

 Comprising 901 tables concentrating on a broad scope of common physical and chemical data, the information provided is of general interest to scientists and engineers, and of particular interest to those involved with physics in its larger sense.